KieranBest/Final-Year-Project/Documentation.md

 >
 > *(Yuksel et al., 2016)*

 The most similar application to what I propose is ‘Synthesia’.
 An educational tool used with a MIDI keyboard for learning how to play piano by using of a note visualisation like that of ‘P.I.A.N.O.’.
 It contains a mass library of songs for the user to decide.
 And it also includes teaching where users hands should be to allow them full reach of keys.
-It also contains a feature “Finger Number Hints” in which users fingers are visually demonstrated (Synthesia Game, 2022).
+It also contains a feature “Finger Number Hints” (seen in Figure 7) in which users fingers are visually demonstrated (Synthesia Game, 2022).
 Whilst this is almost identical to my specification, this application does not adapt to users’ current ability and skill.

 > **Figure 7: Finger Number Hints in ‘Synthesia’**
 >